 CoA Relevant requirement Reference E2 (a) be comprised of - i. two representatives from the Proponent and tunnel operator, ii. one representative from each of the relevant councils, whose attendance is only required when considering matters relevant to their respective local government area, iii. three representatives from each local community adjacent to each ventilation facility whose attendance is only required when considering matters relevant to their respective local area, and whose appointment has been approved by an expression of interest process conducted by the Proponent in consultation with the Secretary, and iv. a Chair who is an independent from the design and construction of the CSSI put forward by the Proponent and approved by the Secretary; (b) meet at least four (4) times a year, or as otherwise agreed by the Chair and the Secretary; (c) review and provide advice on the location of the air quality monitoring stations required under Condition E24, operation environmental management plans and other operation stage documents, compliance tracking reporting, audit reports, or complaints as they relate to air quality; and (d) provide advice on the dissemination of monitoring results and other information on air quality issues.
-The AQCCC may comprise the same members of the AQCCC established under CSSI approvals for the WestConnex M4 East and New M5 projects (SSI 6307 and SSI 6788) in relation to the ventilation or as otherwise approved or directed by the Secretary, in consultation with the Chair.
+The AQCCC may comprise the same members of the AQCCC established under CSSI approvals for the West (SSI 6307 and SSI 6788) in relation to the ventilation outlets located in Haberfield and St Peters.
 Refer to Section 7.5 and Annexure F E7 Conditions E2A, E3, E4, E5, and E6 do not apply in an emergency, as defined in the OEMP required by Condition D1.
 Refer to Section 8.2.1 E8 The Proponent must, as soon as reasonably practicable, notify the Secretary and the EPA of any discharge during an emergency.
 Refer to Annexure H